Taking Care of Parents: 10 Things Adult Children Caregivers Must Know

 Hiring in-home caregivers, a care manager, and accessing other community support programs can help caregivers manage.
 Investigating options long before a need and identifying whether money is available to pay for services can help caregivers create a plan for changing care situations in advance.

-This learning is another opportunity for caregivers to realize that they may be a care receiver one day.
+This learning is another opportunity for caregivers to realize that they may be the care receiver one day.
 Coordinating care for elderly parents is a lesson in what to do and what not to do and learn how to plan for the future of potentially needing care.

 9 The Medical System Isn’t Perfect